Advanced Micro Devices, Inc.

 About AMD

 Advanced Micro Devices, Inc. is a global semiconductor company.
-The Company is focused on high-performance computing, graphics and visualization technologies.
-Its segments include Data Center, Client, Gaming and Embedded.
-The Data Center segment includes server central processing unit (CPUs), graphics processing units (GPUs), accelerated processing units (APUs), data processing units (DPUs), field programmable gate arrays (FPGAs), smart network interface cards (SmartNICs), artificial intelligence (AI) accelerators and adaptive system-on-chip (SoC) products for data centers.
+It is focused on high-performance computing, graphics and visualization technologies.
+It operates in four segments.
+The Data Center segment includes server central processing units (CPUs), graphics processing units (GPUs), accelerated processing units (APUs), data processing units (DPUs), field programmable gate arrays (FPGAs), smart network interface cards (SmartNICs), artificial intelligence (AI) accelerators and adaptive system-on-chip (SoC) products for data centers.
 The Client segment includes CPUs, APUs, and chipsets for desktop, notebook and handheld personal computers.
-The Gaming segment includes discrete GPUs, semi-custom SoC products and development services.
-The Embedded segment includes embedded CPUs, GPUs, APUs, FPGAs, system on modules (SOMs), and adaptive SoC products.
-The Company's products include AMD Ryzen AI, Radeon PRO and AMD Advantage Premium.
+Gaming segment includes discrete GPUs, semi-custom SoC products and development services.
+Embedded segment includes embedded CPUs, GPUs, APUs, FPGAs, system on modules (SOMs), and adaptive SoC products.
+Its products include AMD Ryzen AI, Radeon PRO and AMD Advantage Premium.
+It also accelerates development and deployment of AI Models on its hardware.

 Buy US stocks in Australia starting with AMD.
 Open an account and start investing today!